-This page provides and explains the formula for kurtosis, excess kurtosis, sample kurtosis, and sample excess kurtosis.
+This page explains the formula for kurtosis, excess kurtosis, sample kurtosis, and sample excess kurtosis.
 Kurtosis is one of the summary statistics; it is used for describing or estimating a distribution’s peakedness and frequency of extreme values.
 You can easily calculate kurtosis in Excel using the Descriptive Statistics Excel Calculator.

 If you don’t want to go through the lengthy derivation and explanation below, the formulas are here:

 Detailed derivation and explanation of the formulas follows.

 Kurtosis is the ratio of (1) the fourth moment and (2) the second moment squared (= the ratio of the fourth moment and variance squared):

 Deviations from the Mean

 For calculating kurtosis, you first need to calculate each observation’s deviation from the mean (the difference between each value and arithmetic average of all values).
 The deviation from the mean for ith observation equals:

 Second Moment Formula

 The second moment about the mean is the sum of each value’s squared deviation from the mean, divided by the number of values: